RadioFree/GetInvolved/README.md

 ## How to Wheatpaste

-Wheatpasting is a form of expression where paper art is brushed with a form of glue like paste that stucks to most surfaces.
+Wheatpasting is a form of expression where paper is brushed with a form of glue like paste that stucks to most surfaces.
 It can be easily made and is extremely cheap.
 You can make wheatpaste so many different ways, from just mixing glue and water (fing a ratio that works, more water than glue), to traditional methods like putting a 1/4 cup of flour in a gallon of water and boiling it for 5 minutes (which makes a perfect slurry to hold paper on any surface naturally).

 ### Step One - Choose a paste

 #### Flour Method

 This method is super simple and the most accessible for everyone.
 All you need is flour and water.
 Boil 1 gallon of water.
 In a seperate cup, mix 1/4 cup of flour into roughly 3 cups of room temperature water.
 Mix this until it is combined, then mix it into the boiling water and stir on mediium heat for 2-3 minutes.
 Let it cool.

+#### Glue Method

+Mix basic white school glue with water, the ratio is up to you, but maybe start with a 80 Water/20 Glue ratio.
+Mix the two together and thats it, you're ready.

+### Step Two - Choose a wall

+You can use printable versions of Articles on Radio Free to spread the word about the news.
+Print the article out and paste it on a wall that gets a lot of foot traffic so it will be seen.
+One simple method is to take a plastic squeezable bottle and load it with your paste.
+Then simply squirt some on the wall, push the paper into it, and once it sticks, squirt some more and press it firmly with a dishrag.